JukinMediaInc/grails-http-builder-helper/README.md

 controller or service, and fetch a new HTTP client instance via the getInstance method.

-To override the new default settings for all client connections, copy and create your own HttpClientFactory, and register it as "httpClientFactory" in your resources.groovy file.
+To override the new default settings for all client connections, copy and create your own HttpClientFactory, and register it as "httpClientPoolFactory" in your resources.groovy file, like this but with your own class.

+    httpClientPoolFactory(HttpClientFactory) { bean ->
+        bean.scope = 'singleton'
+        bean.initMethod = 'afterPropertiesSet'
+    }

 Future Vision: